thomas-mauran/chess-tui/website/docs/Installation/Cargod.md

 chess-tui
 ```

-The package is available on [crates.io](https://crates.io/crates/chess-tui).
+The package is available on [crates.io](https://crates.io/crates/chess-tui) :tada: